Medical Assisting

 Semester Hours 1

-This course includes a general review of administrative and clinical functions performed in a medical office, focusing on electronic health records management in particular.
-It will assist the student or graduate in preparing for the Certified Electronic Health Record Specialist (CEHRS) national credentialing examination.
+This course provides a comprehensive review of administrative and clinical functions performed in a medical office, with a particular focus on electronic health records management.
+It will assist students and graduates in preparing for the Certified Electronic Health Record Specialist (CEHRS) national credentialing examination.

 Semester Hours 1

-This course includes a general review of administrative and clinical functions performed in a medical office, focusing on phlebotomy in particular.
-It will assist the student or graduate in preparing for the national credentialing examination—Certified Clinical Phlebotomy Technician (CPT).
+This course offers a thorough review of administrative and clinical functions performed in a medical office, focusing specifically on phlebotomy.
+It will help students and graduates prepare for the Certified Clinical Phlebotomy Technician (CPT) national credentialing examination.

 MAT 228R: Medical Assistant CCMA Review Course